freemansoft/flutter-embedded/README.md

 The standard _Flutter_ created `index.html` works fine for standalone.
 Running in a div requires several changes to the Flutter template created `index.html`

-1. Add a query to find the element that is being replaced
+1. Adds a query to find the element that is being replaced
-1. Change the way flutter is loaded in `window.addEventListener('load', function(ev)` and have it replace the element found above.
+1. Changes the way flutter is loaded in `window.addEventListener('load', function(ev)` and have it replace the element found above.
-1. Change the base href that tells Flutter how to access additional resources
+1. Changes the base href that tells Flutter how to access additional resources

 `index-embedded.html` is used when embedding.
 It was created by copying `index.html` instead of modifying `index.html`.
 This lets us run in either mode by selecting the appropriate html file and lets developers compare the two for differences.